natalieagus/50002/docs/FPGA/Lucid V2/fpga_applesilicon.md

 <img src="{{ site.baseurl }}/docs/FPGA/images/fpga_applesilicon/2024-03-25-17-35-03.png"  class="center_full no-invert"/>

 ### Launching Alchitry Labs 2
-You can start alchitry labs by opening terminal from the bottom menu of the desktop (press windows / command image if the dock isn't visible) and type `a2` command.
+You can start alchitry labs by opening terminal from the bottom menu of the desktop (press windows / command image if the dock isn't visible) and type `a2` command (an alias that launches the Alchitry Labs V2 binary).

 Key in `debian` as password when prompted.

 ```
 debian@debian:~$ a2